“I understand the general sentiment, but it's hard for me to concisely summarize what they're saying.”

 You're watching a political debate on TV with a friend.
 He asks if you understand the debate.
 You understand it a little bit, but not completely.
-You say:
+You say this.

 I understand the general sentiment, but it's hard for me to concisely summarize what they're saying.